YU000jp/logseq-plugin-reference-guide/readme.md

 ### Usage

-- When this plugin install, the style be applied to every page , the right sidebar.
+- The style be applied to every page , the right sidebar.
 - Put a reference on any block

 ### Plugin Settings